arskama/developer.chrome.com/site/en/docs/web-platform/compute-pressure/index.md

 ### Try out the Compute Pressure API

-To experiment with the Compute Pressure API locally, read this [page][how-to]
+To experiment with the Compute Pressure API locally, read this [page][how-to].

 ## Interfaces

 Pressure Observer API can be run in the following contexts:
-- Window
+- Window or main thread
 - Dedicated Worker
 - Shared Worker